-We've spoken about travel credit cards before, but the industry moves fast, and many of the current crop of cards only launched in the past year or two.
+We've spoken about travel credit cards before, but the industry moves fast, and many of the current crop of cards only launched in the past few years.
 While the Halifax Clarity, still remains the best traditional credit card for foreign spending, the Creation Everyday Credit Card is equally as good.

 Of course not everyone can get a specialist credit card.
 So we've also rounded up a few of the top debit and pre-pay cards for travel and foreign spending.
 Jump to pre-paid and other cards

 The best credit cards for travel